V8V88V8V88/H1RE/README.md

 ### Frontend
 - React.js with TypeScript
 - Tailwind CSS for styling
-- ShadCN UI component library
+- ShadCN UI component library (not anymore)
 - Framer Motion for animations
 - React Query for data fetching